Tips and Troubleshooting

 - Revoking privileges on objects shared in multiple environments

-For specific database objects, we have detailed documentation on each supported object type.
-Start with Account and use the sidebar menu to browse the other configurable objects.
+We have detailed documentation on each supported object type for specific database objects.
+Start with Account and browse the other configurable objects using the sidebar menu.

-If you don't find the information you need there, please let our support team know.
+If you don't find the information you need there, let our support team know.

 One particular issue which may arise from time to time is a loss of sync between your SOLE configuration and Snowflake.
 Often occurring in development environments where configuration changes come thick and fast, this issue is not usually a big problem, as there's a simple fix: reset the state.

 As discussed in previous sections, SOLE uses Terraform to manage some of the interactions with Snowflake, and Terraform uses a state file as part of that process, keeping a record of object configurations between pipeline runs.
 However, SOLE always scans the Snowflake database before making any changes, so if we have any issues, the state can usually be safely reset

 To perform a state reset, simply run your SOLE pipeline in the affected environment with the variable